 Due to an object-based approach, you can associate Elements, Element Groups, and Views with user groups, and vice versa.
-Later in this module, we create a View, and associate it with the user group we are currently creating.
-If we created that View first, we could make that association now.
+Later in this module, we will create a View, and associate it with the user group we are creating now.
+If we had created that View first, we would be able to make that association now.